 Hey, fans.
 I've covered siblings and college so far.
 Now let's look at what you have to do to be a great teacher (and what you have to do to be a mean, evil one).

-Above and beyond.
+.
 These are the ones who go above and beyond teaching.
 Who take kids into their very homes and lives.
 Like Mr. Katimski who took in gay student Ricky after his aunt and uncle kicked him out.
 Or Mr. Turner who adopted Shawn Hunter, let him keep a barnyard animal in his two room apartment, and saved him from a cult, thus proving himself a superior human being to any of the parents or mentors in the lives of Squeaky Fromme or Leslie Van Houten.
 Illustrating that no good deed goes unpunished, Mr. Turner got into a motorcycle accident in the season four finale, and then by senior year, he was never spoken of again, presumably wished into the cornfields.

 Too acerbic, without love.
 The teacher who doesn't try to teach a lesson.
 Or who teaches a lesson that may serve you well but sure doesn't make you feel good.
 Like Dawson Leery's film teacher Ms. Kennedy, a former Hollywood screenplay writer, who tells Dawson his little semi autobiographical film Creek Daze sucks triceratops balls.
 (The lesson here being both that it's really sad when a TV show needs to do the show within a show gag by season 2 and beware bitter Hollywood roadkill on the wrong side of thirty.)